microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-02.md

             "vehicleregistrationservice", "http://localhost:3601")));
     ```

    With this snippet, you use the `DaprClient` to create an `HttpClient` instance to implement service invocation.
 You specify the `app-id` of the service you want to communicate with.
-You also need to specify the address of the Dapr sidecar for the `FineCollectionService` as its not using the default Dapr HTTP port (3500).
+You also need to specify the address of the Dapr sidecar for the `FineCollectionService` as it's not using the default Dapr HTTP port (3500).
 The `HttpClient` instance created by Dapr is explicitly passed into the constructor of the `VehicleRegistrationService` proxy.

    *This is an example of the deep integration of Dapr with ASP.NET Core when using the `Dapr.AspNetCore` library.
 You can still use the `HttpClient` (and its rich feature-set) in your code, but under the hood it uses the Dapr service invocation building block to communicate.*